Emotional Maturity vs Emotional Immaturity

 Emotional Immaturity

-Deflects, denies, or becomes the victim.
+Deflects, denies, or repositions as the wronged party.

 6